Students of the Year

 Each month York College students from Adult Learning / Higher Education, the A Level Faculty, Vocational and English and Maths divisions are selected as 'Students of the Month', due to their outstanding individual achievements.

-Student of the Year 2017
+Students of the Year 2019

-The five awards in the categories; A Levels, Vocational, Higher Education/Adult, Foundation Maths and Foundation English, were awarded to the following students:
+Student of the Year trophies were presented in five categories; A Levels, Vocational, Higher Education/Adult, Foundation Maths and Foundation English as follows: